How To Be More Likable

 This article covers how to take on friendly, sociable behavior:

 Help people feel good about themselves

 I find when it comes to this point it's less about actively trying to make people feel good, and more about not saying anything that cuts them down.
 If you purposely try to build someone up, by cooing over every little thing they do, it can seem very transparent, patronizing, and manipulative.
-It's more than enough to compliment someone, tell them you're impressed by something they've done when the opportunity comes up naturally.
+It's more than enough to compliment someone, or tell them you're impressed by something they've done, when the opportunity comes up naturally.
 Being a decent, friendly person who's interested in others will also indirectly make people feel good about who they are.

 If you want to actively work on this point you should put most of your energy into not being petty and undermining.
-Perhaps you know someone who isn't a blatant asshole, but who's always peppering their interactions with cutting little comments.
+Perhaps you know someone who isn't a blatant jerk, but who's always peppering their interactions with cutting little comments.
 They make snide remarks, downplay or dismiss their friend's accomplishments, make "joking" insults that are a little too stinging, and so on.
 Maybe they have social status or command respect for other reasons, but most people wouldn't call them likable.

-When we act in subtly douchey ways like these ourselves we often don't even notice we're doing it.
+When we act in subtly douchey ways ourselves we often don't even notice we're doing it.
 For example, a friend will tell you they just got into snowboarding, and before you know it you feel threatened by the fact they have more adventurous hobbies than you and are brushing it off with a, "Yeah, I guess you're too old now to get really good at it, but it's nice that you've found something to keep busy."
 Likable people do way less of this stuff.

 Be reasonably confident

 On the whole, people like confidence in others.
 However, this isn't to say you have to come across as an ultra-assured salesman-type.
 That can be too much.
 Just be comfortable with yourself.
 Some people are even likable by being awkward, but owning it, rather than acting ashamed and embarrassed.
 This article goes into a lot of detail about how to foster core self-confidence: